yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 > This differs from the examples this book has used up till now, particularly with the notify resource used in the previous chapter’s examples.

-The apostrophe for "chapter's" should be "chapters' to indicate multiple chapters, not a single chapter".
+The apostrophe for "chapter's" should be "chapters'" to indicate multiple chapters, not a single chapter.

 ---